Building regulations are legal standards that must be applied to all construction work or alterations to buildings.

 Some work doesn't need a formal building regulations application if it is carried out by someone that is part of a competent persons scheme.
 Electrical installations, doors and windows, insulation, plumbing and roofing are some of the types of work that are covered by competent persons schemes.

-The Local Authority Building Control (LABC) website has lots of useful advice for homeowners, businesses and developers, see more at www.labc.co.uk.
+The Local Authority Building Control (LABC) website has lots of useful advice for homeowners, businesses and developers, see more on the LABC website.

 No, they are very different.